Mississippi Band of Choctaw Indians: Locations

-These communities are located in parts of nine counties in Mississippi.
+These communities are located in parts of ten counties in Mississippi and one in Tennessee.
 The largest concentration of land is in Neshoba County, at 32°48′56″N 89°14′46″W, which comprises more than two-thirds of the reservation's land area and holds more than 62 percent of its population, as of the 2000 census.
-The total land area is 84.282 km2 (32.541 sq mi), and its official total resident population was 5,190 persons.
-The nine counties are Neshoba, Newton, Leake, Kemper, Jones, Winston, Attala, Jackson, and Scott counties.
+The total land area is about 35000 acre, with "approximately 11,000 Tribal members and 2,300 residential units spread across Choctaw Tribal land".
+The ten counties are Neshoba, Newton, Leake, Kemper, Jones, Winston, Attala, Jackson,Scott, and Carroll counties.
+Henning, Tennessee community is in Lauderdale County, TN.